dreamcatcher-tech/network/Inbox/2024-02-08 0919 first deployment.md

 Little benchmarks on the raw performance of deno deploy kv.
 - time to do a single queue round trip
 - time to commit to the db

+Make a broadcast channel for each branch that announces outcomes each time there is a commit.
+The channels are closed when db is stopped.
 ## Possibilities
 Make a broadcast channel that is all about a particular branch, then leave it open - use this to coordinate lock contention.